-The enduring (and medical) power of attorney are most relevant where you wish to appoint substitute decision makers ("agents" or "attorneys") to help or make decisions on your behalf for:
+The enduring (and medical) power of attorney are the most relevant where you want to appoint substitute decision makers ("agents" or "attorneys") to help or make decisions on your behalf for:

 - The management of your financial matters, including any legal matters that relate to your financial or property affairs;

 - Your future medical treatment and care: you can appoint a medical agent who can decide whether to consent to medical or dental treatment, and can refuse medical treatment, on your behalf.
 The medical agent can only act if you are unable to make your own decisions about medical or dental treatment;

 - Other personal and lifestyle matters (eg. where you live, support services you might need, and your health care).